 - Consider if information requires protection.
 The UiB Storage Guide provides guidance what information should be classified as restricted/ in confidence/ strictly in confidence.
 The University of Oslo storage guide gives further examples and you can find more information about information sensitivity levels from UNIT.

 - Sensitive data from UiB can be stored in SAFE.
 Please see also the information about personal data and personal sensitive data.

 - Active storage of large amounts of data (TB range) is provided by Sigma2, applications run twice per year.
 The NIRD service platform allows on-site analysis.

-- Choose file formats that will ensure long-term access.
+- Choose non-proprietary file formats that will ensure long-term access.